-Scoring for the 2019 Pub of the Year in now closed.
+Scoring for the 2020 Pub of the Year will open on January 8th, 2020

 Scoring Categories for Pub of the Year

 The categories we're using for scoring this year's Pub of the Year are